 The fundamental weakness is that general change and discontent are reduced to the woman's question.
 The opposition between men and women is, and is becoming increasingly more so, but one instance of a general system of friction which the hierarchical structure of society is producing by playing on inequalities and oppositions that are continually being reproduced while the old norms are being liquidated.
 There is a general crisis of identity and a general crisis of human relations.
-This crisis, starting from real fixations and their distorting amplification by the media, was follow, paternal images to cling to, and more or less moth-eaten certitudes.
+This crisis, starting from real fixations and their distorting amplification by the media, was presented for a whole period as a generation gap, and now it is being transformed into opposition between men and women.